-Our group has now been in existence for nearly four years and we meet every third/fourth Wednesday of each month, except August from 3pm - 5pm at a group member’s home.
+Our group has now been in existence for eight years and we meet every fourth Wednesday of each month, except August from 2pm - 4pm at a group member’s home.
 This includes a cup or two of tea/coffee and delicious cake afterwards or is preceded by a simple meal.

-New members continue to join us while some have left for a number of reasons and there are currently twelve active members in the group.
+New members continue to join us while some have left for a number of reasons and there are currently 10 active members in the group.

 All are of course welcome to join us.
 Please contact Gabrielle for more information.